jordaneremieff/sublime-djhtml/README.md

 git clone https://github.com/jordaneremieff/sublime_djhtml
 ```

-*Note*: This plugin is new and might be buggy, if you encounter anything problems please open an issue.
+*Note*: This plugin is new and might be buggy, if you encounter any problems please open an issue.